Hit enter after type your search item

 The above command should merge the feature branch commits into the master branch, so both branches are now at the same level.

-Still need for explanation?
-No problems.
-The next section explains with some screenshots and more details on how to merge a command, resolve the conflicts and reverting back the merge.
+The next section explains with some screenshots and more details on how to merge a command, resolve the conflicts, and revert back the merge.

 Did you know?
 As you run a pull command e.g. $ git pull origin master, the Git performs fetch and merge operations.
 The fetch downloads the content from remote repo which is followed by the merge operation.

-The example of merge git command – step by step
+The example of merge git command – step-by-step

 The local repository is synchronized with the online repo and the master branch on both repositories contains the same files/commits as shown below: